user profile avatar

 Bio

-An earnest african-american student with expertise in time management and collaborating/assisting in a team.
-I am 17 years old.
+Hello!
+I am Deshawn Hocker.
+An african-american student with expertise in time management and collaborating/assisting in a team.
+I am 18 years old.
 I'm the first in my generation to go to college.
 I have self-taught myself drawing skills such as construction, and perspective, composition, refinement, texture, color, etc. I love watching movies and TV and playing video games while I work.
 I have strong organizational skills and an insured, reliable, hard-working output, and a friendly demeanor.
-I cherish my few close relationships and value their support and understanding.
+I cherish my close relationships and value their support and understanding.
+My big dream is to work in filmmaking and art/animation.

 Education